 AOPA has also formed an influential steering committee whose members are helping to guide program development.
 Representing a broad spectrum of aviation an aerospace STEM education and careers, members of this committee include:

-Carolina L. Anderson, Ph.D., Associate Professor of Aeronautical Science, College of Aviation, Embry-Riddle Aeronautical University
+Carolina L. Anderson, Ph.D., Aviation (shared seat) Associate Professor of Aeronautical Science, College of Aviation, Embry-Riddle Aeronautical University, Daytona Beach, FL

-Pat Cwayna, Steering Committee Chair and CEO, West Michigan Aviation Academy, Grand Rapids, Michigan
+Pat Cwayna, Chairman of the Steering Committee, Chief Executive Officer, West Michigan Aviation Academy, Grand Rapids, MI

-Rick Garcia, President, Central Florida Aerospace Academy Foundation, Lakeland, FL
+Rick Garcia, President, Central Florida Aerospace Academy Foundation, Gulf Coast Avionics Corp.

 Bob Raskey, Captain, United Airlines

 Dave Robertson, AOPA Foundation Board of Advisors